input-output-hk/partner-chains-smart-contracts/docs/README.md

-  , bprSidechainPubKey :: ByteString -- public key in the sidechain's desired format , bprSpoSignature :: Signature -- Signature of the SPO private key , bprSidechainSignature :: ByteString -- Signature of the sidechain private key }
+  , bprSidechainPubKey :: ByteString -- public key in the sidechain's desired format , bprSpoSignature :: Signature -- Signature of the SPO private key , bprSidechainSignature :: ByteString -- Signature of the sidechain private key , bprOwnPkh :: PubKeyHash -- payment public key hash of the wallet owner (who is allowed to deregister) }
 ```